mantis8/IT8951/doc/IT8951/standby.md

 Status standby();
 ```

 Puts the IT8951 to standby.
-It may be necessary to perform a reset afterwards.
 See the [IT8951 Specifications] for more information about the power management.

 ## Parameters